 My German friends in Japan are people I have already known before coming to Japan.

 I haven’t made new close foreign friends since coming here, but I guess this depends on how open you are and how much you go out.

 11. Where to hang out with friends in Tokyo?

 I love going to Karaoke with my friends.
-Other than that I love to meet my friends at different places to see different new things each time.
-There is not really one place as Tokyo has so many interesting places.
+Besides that, I love to meet my friends at different places to see other things each time.
+There is not one place as Tokyo has so many exciting places.